-NOTE: The EVHM degree program will be phased out beginning in Fall 2013.
-As of February 19, 2013 the major will no longer be accepting new students.
-Prospective majors should contact Thomas Reynolds about similar major options or about the EVHM minor, which will continue to be available.Can I minor in EVHM?
+NOTE: The EVHM degree program was phased out beginning Fall 2013 and the major is no longer accepting new students.
+Prospective majors should contact Megan Conley about similar major options or about the EVHM minor, which will continue to be available.

 EVHM is primarily designed to prepare students for careers in environmental and nature writing, natural history interpretation, and environmental law.
-However, the EVHM curriculum is flexible and now includes specific tracks for students intenting to pursue law school or medical school.
-Though it is still a young program, our alumni already have gone on to study law, pursue higher degrees in literature, landscape architecture, and creative writing, serve in the Peace Corps and the military, teach English in Japan, and work in museums, nature centers, and parks.
-Former students have also attended medical school.I'm transferring in to EVHM.
+However, the EVHM curriculum is flexible and now includes specific tracks for students intending to pursue law school or medical school.
+Though it is still a young program, our alumni already have gone on to study law, attend medical school, pursue higher degrees in literature, landscape architecture, and creative writing, serve in the Peace Corps and the military, teach English in Japan, and work in museums, nature centers, and parks.I'm transferring in to EVHM.
 Will I lose my credits?

 If the office of the registrar approves the transfer of credits from your school, then the chances are good that we can apply some or all of them to the EVHM minor.
 The only way to know for certain, however, is to make an appointment with Megan Conley, the EVHM advisor, to evaluate the applicability of the coursework.